FedorSulaev/UnitTestGuidelines/README.md

 # Unit testing reference

 ### 1. Goal of writing unit tests
-* Designing software components robustly
+* Designing software components robustly and maintaining high code quality
 * Detecting regressions (things that used to work but have unexpectedly stopped working)
 * Finding bugs (things that don’t work as you want them to)